Snijders Blok–Campeau syndrome

-Snijders Blok-Campeau syndrome is a genetic disorder caused by mutations in the CHD3 gene.
+Snijders Blok–Campeau syndrome is a rare autosomal genetic disorder caused by mutations in the CHD3 gene.
 It is characterized by impaired intellectual development, macrocephaly, dysarthria and apraxia of speech, and certain distinctive facial features.

-Snijders Blok-Campeau syndrome is typically a de novo mutation which generally occurs during the early embryonic stages of development or during the formation of the parent's reproductive cells.
+Snijders Blok–Campeau syndrome is typically a de novo mutation which generally occurs during the early embryonic stages of development or during the formation of the parent's reproductive cells.
 This allows for prenatal diagnosis.

 Signs and symptoms

-Snijders Blok-Campeau syndrome almost always comes with both physical and intellectual disabilities.
+Snijders Blok–Campeau syndrome almost always comes with both physical and intellectual disabilities.
 Those with the condition will typically have trouble in the development of speech and language.
 Around one half typically have some form of macrocephaly, while around one third show signs of autism or similar conditions.

 Cause

 The CHD3 gene is required for chromatin remodeling, a process that regulates gene expression.
 By allowing for the creation of chromatin, the CHD3 gene affects how tightly DNA is packed into chromosomes.
 A mutation of the CHD3 gene changes the amount of chromatin produced, causing over or underexpression of other genes.